SprocketTools/SprocketBot/README.md

 - The contest(s) cause excessive strain on the server or break it (which I would be impressed to actually see, no contest ever ran in Sprocket Official's history would have managed to do this *except the Ambushed! challenge*)

 This doesn't mean I won't help to ensure the contests are set up as intended though.
 Should issues like these arise, please contact me through Discord for fastest response.

+## Contributing Code
+Contributions are welcome!
+Sprocket Bot is ran on Python 3.11.
+Setting up your own bot to run will require filling in data for the `configuration.ini` file and placing it into `C:\SprocketBot`.
+Ensure that you have a PostgreSQL server to connect to as well.

 ##
 ** **